Canon CR2 RAW format conversion to typical cine file formats and image sequences

 - floating point RAW conversion, keeping all highlight and shadow detail

-- crop / scale image using high quality algorithm
+- crop / scale image using high quality algorithms

-- deblur to compensate effect of OLP filter
+- deblur to compensate the sensor's OLP filter

 - automatic dead / hot pixel detection and fixing